Harvard Extension Courses in Social Sciences

 Prerequisites: Undergraduate statistics and research methods courses are recommended, computer literacy (skills and experience with the internet, Word, and Excel) required.
 Students must receive a satisfactory score on the mandatory test of critical reading and writing skills or a B or higher grade in the alternate expository writing course.
 EXPO E-42b is strongly recommended.
 In addition, at the first class meeting, students must complete a writing assignment that demonstrates their graduate-level reading comprehension and ability to write coherent, logical arguments.

-SSCI E-100a Section 3 (16323)
+SSCI E-100a Section 1 (16155)

-Fall 2022
+Fall 2024

 Proseminar: Introduction to Graduate Studies in Anthropology and Psychology

-Steven Raymond Boomhower PhD, Senior Toxicologist, Gradient
+Steven Raymond Boomhower PhD, Principal Toxicologist, Gradient

 This proseminar introduces students to basic behavioral science research methods in psychology and anthropology.
 It teaches them how to read and evaluate research papers and translate their ideas into viable research projects.
 Topics include library and archival research, scholarly writing and argumentation, descriptive research methods, quasi-experimental and experimental design, ethical issues, and analytical methods.
 Because skills learned in this course are useful in subsequent courses, it is the first course that prospective Master of Liberal Arts (ALM) candidates should take toward the degree (or the second, if they are completing the expository writing prerequisite).
 While not designed to be a thesis or capstone proposal course, this course does serve as a foundation for eventual work on the thesis or capstone.